PearsonEducation/StatsAgg/readme.md

     * Support for all metric-types.
 * Receives (and optionally, aggregates) Graphite metrics
     * TCP & UDP support (both can run concurrently).
-    * Aggregates into minimum, average, maximum for the values of an individual metric-path (during an 'aggregation window').
+    * (optionally) Aggregates into minimum, average, maximum for the values of an individual metric-path (during an 'aggregation window').
-* Outputs aggregated metrics to Graphite (and Graphite compatible services)
+* Outputs metrics to metric storage platforms
+    * Graphite (and Graphite compatible services, like InfluxDB)
+    * OpenTSDB
+    * Outputting to a storage engine is completely optional
 * A robust alerting mechanism
     * Can alert off of any received/aggregated metric.
-    * Regular-expression based mechanism for tying together metrics & alerts.
+    * Regular-expression based mechanism for tying metrics & alerts together.
     * 'threshold' based alerting, or 'availability' based alerting.
     * A flexible alert-suspension mechanism.
     * Alerts notifications can be sent via email, or viewed in the StatsAgg website.